How LPG Gas Cylinder-Bottle Works - How Does a Propane Tank Work

 An LPG gas cylinder works when the LPG, stored as a liquid under pressure, turns back into gas by releasing some of the pressure in the gas cylinder through use.
 The LPG gas cylinder-bottle works after being filled with the pressurised LPG.
 The LPG turns back into gas as it exits the LPG gas cylinder-bottle, then passing through a gas regulator, when the pressure is relieved by using some of the gas.

 A propane tank works by storing the propane as a liquid, after it is filled under pressure, and changes back to gas when you relieve some of the pressure by using your BBQ or gas appliances.
+The gas is in the top of the LPG bottle & the liquid LPG at the bottom.

 LPG is generally stored, as a liquid, in steel vessels ranging from small BBQ gas bottles to larger gas cylinders and storage tanks.